After They Return

 You enjoyed a moment of calm with your teenager.
 When you are ready, it is important to talk to them about why they ran away.
 To prevent a repeat occurrence, you need to understand the cause(s) and find workable solutions.

 The goal is to understand the meaning behind their running away.
 What needs did it fulfill?
 This will help you find other ways to address your child’s needs.
-Sometimes the young person knows why they ran away.
+Sometimes the youth knows why they ran away.
 In this case it is easier to find a solution.
 But sometimes the cause is unconscious.
 In other words, they do not know why they ran away.

 Talk about your concerns.
 Express what you think about their decision to run away.
 Tell them how you understand it.
 Of course, give them a chance to talk about what they experienced while they were away.
 Respect their choice not to tell you everything.
 Your teenager may be afraid of making you worry or of being judged.
 You also need to set your own limits on what you are willing to hear.
 Certain activities related to drug use or sexuality may be difficult for a parent to hear.
 You can suggest that your child talk to someone else about these things, such as a youth worker from a community organization.